 While I didn’t expect our return trip to be AS smooth, I certainly didn’t anticipate my son’s meltdown IN the airport, OR my usually easygoing daughter’s inconsolable

-We decided to eat before the flight to stop the kids from getting hangry (i.e. SO hungry you’re ANGRY).
-We split two burgers between us.
-A good idea…until I gave some to my daughter.
+We decided to eat before the flight to prevent the hangries (i.e. SO hungry you’re ANGRY).
+We split two huge burgers between the four of us.

 15 minutes later, we convinced him to either calm down and eat, or have NOTHING.

 His public meltdown left me embarrassed and nervous about the looming flight.
-Thankfully, my son was great on the plane.
+Thankfully, he was great on the plane.

-My daughter’s ears must have hurt.
+Our daughter’s ears must have hurt.
 During the 2.5 hour flight, she screamed intermittently until she passed out with 20 minutes left.
 My biggest concern going into the flight was a poopy diaper; screaming was SO out of character.

 AND it ran out before we landed, so she had TWO.
-AND she screamed off and on anyway, while flailing that sticky sucker into my hair.
+AND she screamed off and on anyway, flailing that sticky sucker into my hair.

-My husband and I were frazzled and felt like we’d been through a war.
-With emotions flying high, it felt like the whole trip had been a stressful disaster.
+My husband and I were frazzled and felt like we’d been through a war – with emotions flying high, it felt like the whole trip had been a stressful disaster.

 But in reality, it wasn’t.
 Each child had exactly ONE meltdown in 6 days.
 During the last 20 minutes of the flight, I tried to ‘reset’ my own attitude about the trip.

-7 DO’s and DON’Ts after your Child’s Public Meltdown:
+7 DO’s and DON’Ts after your Child’s Public Meltdown

 Acknowledge circumstances before the meltdown.
 Most of the time, over-stimulation, lack of sleep, or hunger may be to blame.
 Be grateful it didn’t happen earlier!
 In our case, neither child was trying to be naughty, noisy or embarrassing.
-They slept in strange beds, stayed up late, and were over stimulated from activities and fun with family.
-They were exhausted!
+They slept in strange beds, stayed up late, and were over stimulated from activities and family fun.
+They were exhausted.

-When your child is finally calm (if old enough to talk about it), discuss why the behavior was not OK, and then FORGIVE and MOVE ON.
+When your child is finally calm and old enough to talk about it, discuss why the behavior was not OK.
+Then FORGIVE and MOVE ON.
+I like to pray with them and then hug to signal we’re done with it.
+Don’t bring it up again.
 Re-living it keeps your stress level up, and reminds your child that they were recently upset; with potential to be upset again.
-There will be time to analyze and determine what could have been done differently LATER, when the emotions have worn off.
+There will be time to analyze and determine what could have been done differently LATER, when the emotions have settled.
 If you’re having trouble, STOP and pray about it, and if necessary, just be SILENT.

 Take stock of their behavior OVER ALL.
-Recognize ALL the moments the child was GOOD and don’t let one 15 minute meltdown characterize their entire day.
+Recognize all the good moments and don’t let one 15 minute meltdown characterize their entire day.
 In all likelihood, this meltdown is less than 1% of the day, even if it felt like an eternity.
-CHOOSE to remember the good behavior.
+CHOOSE to remember the good stuff.

 Be consistent regardless of the environment.
-Giving my son the whole hamburger to make him be quiet would have sent a message that his behavior was OK.
+Giving our son the whole hamburger to quiet him would have sent a message that his behavior was OK.
 The next time we share food, we’d likely deal with the same thing all over again.

-A man sitting by us told us we were patient and did better than he did when his kids were small.
-I initially brushed it off, but in reality, we did well.
-We did everything we could, using our preset backup plan (suckers) when it was needed, but stayed patient and recognized her ears probably hurt.
-Strangers do NOT have to say anything to you, so if they do, accept it as the truth!
+A man sitting by us took time to tell us we were patient and did better than he did when his kids were small.
+I initially brushed it off, but in reality, we did do well!
+We did everything we could, using our preset backup plan (suckers) when needed, but stayed patient and recognized her ears probably hurt.
+Strangers do NOT have to say anything to you – so if they do, accept it as truth!

 6. DON’T criticize, or worse, blame, anyone

 You and anyone with you will be frazzled.
 Encourage each other, and encourage your child.
-Emotions are running high, and extra grace and kind words will go a long way towards moving forward.
+Emotions are running high.
+Extra grace and kind words will help everyone move on.

-Despite a somewhat emotional travel day, the kids were amazingly well behaved during the rest of the 6 day trip despite new surroundings, late nights and busy schedule.
-It is easy to focus on the chaotic end of the trip, and say we won’t travel with the kids anymore or until they are bigger.
-If we do that, we’ll miss out on great family memories and amazing places.
+Despite a somewhat emotional travel day, the kids were amazingly well behaved during the rest of our 6 day trip.
+Considering this included new surroundings, late nights and a busy schedule – they did great!
+It would be easy to focus on the chaotic end of the trip, and say we won’t travel with the kids anymore or until they are bigger.
+But doing that is an error that will cause us to miss out on great family memories and amazing places.